 «Neutralising an external fish parasite with photons of light».
 That's how simple the wording of the patent behind the technological innovation developed by the Oslo firm of Stingray Marine Solutions is.
 The submersible laser fires pulses that kill salmon lice without harming the fish swimming past.
 Since commercial sale began in the autumn of 2014, the company has produced and delivered around 300 units to Norwegian fish farms.
 The laser is found in 170 fish cages in Norway and has shot out over one billion laser beams together.

-- But the market is much larger than that, says general manager and co-founder John Breivik. - This year Norwegian fish farmers will spend around five billion Norwegian kroner on delousing measures.
+— But the market is much larger than that, says general manager and co-founder John Arne Breivik. — In 2017 and 2018 Norwegian fish farmers had annual costs of more than NOK 10 billion related to treatment measures and lost income due to depletion.
 And the international market is even larger.
 In a few years I think our solution will be dominant in delousing in fish farming.

 Counts, fires and records

-- In that way we have developed a generic network, in which the nodes are becoming steadily more effective.
+— In that way we have developed a generic and neural network, in which the nodes are becoming steadily more effective.
 Today the nodes are already capable of killing up to 10,000 salmon lice a day.
-We have not had a single case in which the laser has harmed or stressed the fish in any way, Breivik emphasises.
+We have not had a single case in which the laser has harmed or stressed the fish in any way - even after 1.2 billion pulses, Breivik emphasises.

 An industry facing challenges